finos/common-domain-model/documentation/source/contribution.rst

 .. note:: A contribution should be a whole `releasable unit <#what-is-a-releasable-unit>`_ and its size calibrated in accordance with the CDM's `agile development approach <#agile-development-approach>`_.

 Contributing
-""""""""""""""""""""""""""

-Once the model changes have been completed, submit changes for review, referring to the `Workspace Contribution Guide`_ and specifying a meaningful title and description.

-.. note:: All contributions are submitted as candidate changes to be incorporated under `the CDM licence`_.

-The CDM is hosted in GitHub.
-Any changes contributed through Rosetta are submitted as a *Pull Request* on a one-off CDM branch.
+""""""""""""

+Changes are contributed by submitting a Pull Request for review into the CDM source-control repository.
 This pull request will invoke a build process to compile and run all CDM unit tests and regression tests.

 Given the alignment:

  1 pull request = 1 contribution = 1 releasable unit = 1 user story,

 we recommend labelling the pull request with the user story label, i.e. "STORY-XYZ: ..." to facilitate its tracking.

+.. note:: All contributions are submitted as candidate changes to be incorporated under `the CDM licence`_.

+When using Rosetta to contribute model changes, the contribution interface allows to specify a title and description for the contribution.
+Those inputs are used to create a Pull Request on a one-off branch in the source-control repository.
+Please refer to the `Rosetta Workspace Contribution Guide`_ for more information.

-.. note:: It is not yet possible to contribute updated test expectations, documentation, release notes or new sample data, so these must be provided to the CDM Maintainers via Slack or email.
+.. note:: It is not yet possible to contribute updated test expectations, documentation, release notes or new sample data using Rosetta, so these must be provided to the CDM Maintainers via Slack or email.

 Documentation
 """""""""""""